Black brane: Black string

 A black string is a higher dimensional (D > 4) generalization of a black hole in which the event horizon is topologically equivalent to S^{2} × S^{1} and spacetime is asymptotically M^{d−1} × S^{1}.

 Perturbations of black string solutions were found to be unstable for L (the length around S^{1}) greater than some threshold L'.
 The full non-linear evolution of a black string beyond this threshold might result in a black string breaking up into separate black holes which would coalesce into a single black hole.
 This scenario seems unlikely because it was realized a black string could not pinch off in finite time, shrinking S^{2} to a point and then evolving to some Kaluza–Klein black hole.
 When perturbed, the black string would settle into a stable, static non-uniform black string state.

 Kaluza–Klein black hole

-A Kaluza–Klein black hole is a black brane (generalisation of a black hole) in asymptotically flat Kaluza–Klein space, i.e. higher-dimensional spacetime with compact dimensions.
+A Kaluza–Klein black hole is a black brane (generalization of a black hole) in asymptotically flat Kaluza–Klein space, i.e. higher-dimensional spacetime with compact dimensions.
 They may also be called KK black holes.